 First of all, I loved this book.
 It’s another 2018 favourite.
 The whole thing was a nostalgic love affair for ’80s and ’90s teen horror and I’m completely obsessed with that.
 But Quincy was giving me true Sidney Prescott realness…and that might be my favourite female lead in a movie of all time.
 I live for Neve Campbell.

-The survivor of a mass murder of her friends, Quincy was as emotionally repressed as I would definitely be in that situation.
+The survivor of the mass-murder of her friends, Quincy was as emotionally repressed as I would definitely be in that situation.
 Pretending in her happy life of being a blogging baker in her kickass apartment, but also five seconds away from completely snapping mentally.

 This book worked on so many levels for me.
 If it had a different main character I’m not sure it would be the same.